mwcproject/mwc-node/doc/build.md

 What's working so far?

 * Linux x86\_64 and macOS [MWC + mining + development]
-* Not Windows 10 yet [MWC kind-of builds.
-No mining yet.
-Help wanted!]
+* Windows 10 yet [MWC builds, some slowness but overall can work]

 ## Requirements